-I’m a champion of the underdog: the solo dev, the small tight-knit team.
-I’m with the people who believe you can build great things with simple, easy-to-understand tools and a commitment to the greatest invention in the history of mankind: the open web.
+As the founder of Whitefusion, a boutique web studio, I’m a champion of the underdog: the solo dev, the small tight-knit team.
+I believe you can build great things with simple, easy-to-understand tools and a commitment to the greatest invention in the history of mankind: the open web.

 My alter ego as a producer of synthwave, chillout, and thematic electronica.
 Yarred was a lover of 80’s classic synthpop & electronic music long before it was cool.
 Nice to see the world catching up. 😎